-- The pedelec must be parked on firm, level ground only. - 1 Switch off the drive system. - 2 After getting off, use your foot to lower the kickstand completely before parking.
-Ensure that it is stable. - 3 Park the pedelec carefully and check that it is stable. - 4 Protect saddle with saddle cover if you park the pedelec outside. - 5 Lock the pedelec with the bicycle lock. - 6 Remove battery to protect it against theft. - 7 Clean and service pedelec after every ride; see Section 9.2.
+- The pedelec must be parked on firm, level ground only. - 1 Switch off drive system (see Section 6.17.2). - 2 After getting off, use your foot to lower the kickstand completely before parking.
+Ensure that it is stable. - 3 Park the pedelec carefully and check that it is stable. - 4 Protect saddle with saddle cover if you park the pedelec outside. - 5 Lock the pedelec with the bicycle lock.

+- 6 Remove battery to protect against theft (see Section 6.6.1.1). - 7 Clean and service pedelec after every ride; see Section 7.2.